Itinerary: Grand County, Colorado Summer Trip

 You've got some choices to make!
 For starters, we've got more than 600 miles of trails for hikers and bikers of all abilities and interests, from an easy hike to Adams Falls near Grand Lake to a longer hike into the Indian Peaks Wilderness, to the high-adrenaline rush of biking the slopes of one of our ski resorts.

 Those into water adventures can book a half- or full-day rafting trip on the Colorado River, or bring a kayak and make your own fun.

-Rocky Mountain Memories – The Rockies are what it's all about up here!
+The Rockies are what it's all about up here!
 Although Rocky Mountain National Park is one of the top ten most visited national parks in the U.S., its western side is the "quiet" side of the park.

-Just a short drive from the town of Grand Lake, you can enter the park at the Kawuneeche Visitor Center for an unforgettable drive through pine meadows, up rugged slopes and out into the open alpine highlands.
+Just a short drive from the town of Grand Lake, you can enter the park at the Kawuneeche Visitor Center for an unforgettable drive through pine meadows, up rugged slopes, and out into the open alpine highlands.

 Along the way, you'll find hiking trails, picnic areas, scenic overlooks, and wildlife – without the crowds.
-Head back down into Grand Lake for a stroll along the boardwalk for some last-minute shopping and a leisurely lunch or dinner.
+Head back down to Grand Lake for a stroll along the boardwalk for some last-minute shopping and a leisurely lunch or dinner.

 Discover Grand County, Colorado

 Grand County, Colorado is the perfect year-round destination with activities ranging from a family ski adventure to a real Western trail ride.
 Check out our trip-planning resources to start building your ideal Colorado summer itinerary.